New Business Associate

 Serving as President & CEO since 2018, David Hartingh is responsible for the strategic, programmatic, financial and management operations of IESC.
 David is an entrepreneurial international development executive with more than 23 years of experience in international economic development, small and medium enterprise development, and international trade.
 Prior to becoming IESC’s President & CEO, he was IESC’s Chief Operating Officer/Executive Vice President.
 He previously served as IESC’s Vice President of Global Programs and Associate Vice President and practice lead for trade and enterprise development.
 During his tenure at IESC, David has been instrumental in transforming IESC’s operating model and systems and competitively winning and successfully delivering results on numerous large-scale economic development projects around the world.
 His experience prior to joining IESC headquarters in 2005 includes managing a USAID-funded international trade and investment project operating in 37 countries, advising private sector clients with an international trade policy consulting firm, launching and selling his own franchised small business, and advising businesses as a consultant.
 He holds a bachelor’s degree from the University of Virginia and a master’s degree in International Economic Affairs from George Washington University.

-Gabriela has more than 10 years or experience managing international development programs, including programs funded by USAID, USDA, US State Department, World Bank and various private foundations.
-She joined IESC in 2014.
+Gabriela has more than 10 years of experience managing international development programs, including programs funded by USAID, USDA, US State Department, World Bank, and various private foundations.
+She joined IESC in 2013.
 Her current work focuses on value chain development and market-driven agriculture.
-Gabriela has managed program implementation in Latin America, Africa, Asia and Eastern Europe.
+Gabriela has managed program implementation in Latin America, Africa, Asia, and Eastern Europe.
 Prior to joining IESC, Gabriela managed a diverse range of programs across sectors, from food security and education to workforce development at Counterpart International and the Nature Conservancy.
-A native of Quito, Ecuador, Gabriela in fluent in English, Spanish, French, and Italian.
+A native of Quito, Ecuador, Gabriela is fluent in English, Spanish, French, and Italian.
 She holds an M.S. in nonprofit management from the University of Maryland.

 Senior Program Manager